helsing72/ops/Doc/Protocol.md

 ** Note: 'key'**

 The key field sent is the Publisher key if it has been set.
-If it hasn't been set, the key will be the sent message key, which defaults to "k" if not set by the user.
+If it hasn't been set, the key will be the sent message key, which defaults to "" if not set by the user.

 ## Segments ##
 The serialized data from OPSMessage is split into one or more segments as described above.